 Mortgage loans in scope of SSAP No. 37—Mortgage Loans that qualify under an SVO structural assessment as SVO-Identified Credit Tenant Loans.
 These investments are excluded as these are captured as issuer credit obligations under SSAP No. 26R.

 Securities that do not qualify as Asset-Backed Securities per the bond definition in SSAP No. 26R—Bonds.
+This exclusion includes residual or interests, as well as first loss positions, that do not have contractual payments or substantive credit enhancement.
+Debt securities that do not qualify and residual interests shall follow guidance in SSAP No. 21R—Other Admited Assets.

 SUMMARY CONCLUSION